dkav1122/AetherArkProject/project_documents/aether_ark_design_document.md

 10. Can users create a multiple star system?
 11. Should we have motion?
 12. Do we want to connect to an outside API?
 13. Should we use a DAO interface?
-Would it have
+Would it have a benefit?
+14. What is our MAX?
+Distance from sun, mass, diameter, amount of bodies, amount of solar systems, bodies in solar systems

 ## 3. Use Cases